 Everyone throws the words disruption and transformation around.
 For those who actually implement complex transformation initiatives, it is never a perfect giant step forward.
 Rather, it is a big giant step in the right vicinity with many loose ends that must be pulled in quickly to achieve success (through CI behaviors, choices, and actions).
 Failure to do this well results in new processes with even more new and far reaching defects.
 Transformation is not a destination but a journey.
 A strong and innovative CI-embedded culture helps organizations to move beyond the current state and discover the next innovation cycles of transformation.

-My Part II Post – “How To Achieve Transformation-Scale Benefits From Continuous Improvement,” will provide a renewal guide for strategic improvement including leadership, strategy and alignment, infrastructure best practices, integration of digitized technologies, and cultural transformation.
+My Part II Post – “How To Achieve Transformation-Scale Benefits From Continuous Improvement,” will provide a Business System Reference Model guide for strategic improvement including leadership, strategy and alignment, infrastructure best practices, integration of digitized technologies, and cultural transformation.

 If you are interested in achieving greater benefits from your Lean, TPS, OpEx, or other improvement initiatives, please contact us to discuss your current status and assessment needs.